 How Tight Should Your Pool Cover Be?

 Not all pool covers are meant to be pulled tight.
 In fact, many pool covers are meant to have a little bit of slack in them.
 This is because the cover needs to be able to expand and contract as the temperature changes.
 If the cover is too tight, it can put too much stress on the seams and cause them to fail.
 Consult the owner’s manual or manufacturer’s website if you’re unsure how tight your pool cover should be.
-You can also ask a pool professional for help and get your pool cover properly installed.
+You can also ask a pool professional for help and install your pool cover properly.

 When it comes to pool covers, a little bit of sag is normal.
 But, if your pool cover is sagging more than an inch or two, it’s time to take action.
 By following the tips above, you can prevent your pool cover from sagging and extend its lifespan.